The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Keep reading to find out our best picks for the top hot springs near Colorado Springs.

 The closest hot springs near Colorado Springs is Sunwater Spa.
 It’s located just 15 minutes west, in downtown Manitou Springs.

-(Yep, pretty much every town in Colorado has the word “springs” or “park” in the name.
+(Yep, pretty much every small town in Colorado has the word “springs” or “park” in the name.
 Lol)

 The spa is a local favorite thanks to naturally hot mineral healing waters and unique cedar soaking tubs.